Yord/shargs/README.md

 #### Usage Combinators

-While [usage functions](#usage-functions) taken for themselves are useful, they really begin to shine if they are combined.
+While [usage functions](#usage-functions) taken for themselves are useful, they really begin to shine if they are combined by usage combinators.
-This is what usage combinators are for.
-In a way, usage combinators are higher-order usage functions in that they take other usage functions as parameters, combine them somehow, and return a new one.
+In a way, usage combinators are higher-order usage functions in that they take other usage functions as parameters, combine them in various ways, and return a new usage function.

 Let's see how usage combinators may be used to implement [`synopses`](#synopses):